 Our Amputee Program Medical Director, Ben Bruinsma, MD, wants you and your family to know what to expect when you come to Mary Free Bed, saying: “In this entire process, you will not be alone.
 You’ll have a team of specialists that will help you get through this amputation and lead a fulfilling and rewarding life.”

 Our ultimate goal is to help get you back to enjoying your life and independence.
 We know that happens with intense, acute rehabilitation in an optimistic and supportive environment.
-Everything about your Mary Free Bed experience – from the design of our hospital rooms, therapy gyms and social spaces, to your therapy schedule and our special services – is focused on restoring hope and getting you back to being you.
+Everything about your Mary Free Bed experience – from the design of our private rooms, therapy gyms and social spaces, to your therapy schedule and our special services – is focused on restoring hope and getting you back to being you.

 You’ll participate in approximately 3 hours of daily therapy at least 6 days a week.
 While you’ll have a customized care plan based on your goals, expect: